Ghanaian doctors threaten strike over weak social gathering protocols

 The country’s death toll hit 405 after 15 additional fatalities, according to the Ghana Health Service (GHS).

-The total number of confirmed cases now stand at 65, 427 out of which a total of 60, 357 recoveries have been recorded.
+The total number of confirmed cases now stands at 65, 427 out of which a total of 60, 357 recoveries have been recorded.

 According to the GHS, there are at least 125 severe cases and 44 critical one.
 No one is on a ventilator at the moment.